gmc-code/PC-microbit-micropython/docs/lessons/Built_in_images.rst

 | The built-in image name must be in capitals. e.g **HEART** not **heart**.
 | No quotation marks are used. e.g ``Image.HEART`` not ``**'Image.HEART'**``.
 | The same syntax that was used to show text can be used for images.
-| In Mu editor, when typing ``Image.``, as soon as the stop is typed, a drop list of images will be displayed to allow selection of an image.
+| When typing ``Image.``, as soon as the stop is typed, a drop list of images will be displayed to allow selection of an image.

 .. admonition:: Tip